-In June 2019 the University Curriculum Development Committee of Faculty Senate released its proposed revisions to requirements in the Dearborn Discovery Core (DDC).
+In June 2019 the University Curriculum Development Committee (UCDC) of Faculty Senate released its proposed revisions to requirements in the Dearborn Discovery Core (DDC).
 Proposed revisions were considered by Faculty Senate from October 2019 through March 2020.
-Approved revisions are now in the process of being implemented to take full effect with the fall term, 2021.
+Approved revisions are being implemented to take full effect in fall term, 2021.

 Regents Issue Memorial Statements for Two UM-Dearborn Faculty Senators

 At their meeting of December 6, 2018, the UM Regents adopted Memorial Statements for two UM-Dearborn faculty members who died in 2018, Associate Professor Bruce Elenbogen (CECS) and Professor Elsayed Orady (CECS).
-Both Elenbogen and Orady were active members of Faculty Senate over a number of years, serving as Senators representing their College and as members of several Senate committees.
+Both Elenbogen and Orady were active members of Faculty Senate over many years, serving as Senators representing their college and as members of several Senate committees.
 Orady also served as Senate Chair in 2003-2004, and as Vice Chair in 2010 and 2011.
-Their memorial statements were framed and presented to their families by Faculty Senate and were published in the Regents minutes for December 6, 2018.
+Their memorial statements were framed and presented to their families by Faculty Senate and were published in the Regents' minutes for December 6, 2018.